 Many people visit Arrowtown for the walking and cycle trails.
-The town is surrounded by unspoilt countryside, and it is a lot less crowded than nearby Queenstown.
+The town is surrounded by unspoilt countryside, and it is quieter than nearby Queenstown.
 But I was here for the history.
 I wanted to walk the streets and imagine that I was back in the gold rush era of the late 19th century.

 The Chinese Miners of Arrowtown

 The Chinese Miners’ settlement was a good starting point.
 Here you can see the remains of the stone huts built by the miners themselves from rock hewed from the hillside (one hut was actually built into the hill).
 Their living conditions were cramped, with low doors and ceilings, and each miner had a small strip of land for growing vegetables.
 I wondered what it must have been like to spend the day digging for gold, and then spend the evening working your plot before collapsing exhausted into a tiny cabin.

 Life was hard for the Chinese miners.
 The climate in Arrowtown was colder than they had been used to, and the locals were hostile.
 Although the Chinese had specifically been invited to New Zealand to work in the Otago goldfields, they faced prejudice and resentment from the Europeans.
 They kept themselves going with a strong sense of community, and by observing traditional festivals such as the Chinese New Year.
 They could socialise in Ah Lum’s store, where they could also buy small luxuries such as spices, tea and opium.
 And, of course, they dreamt of going home with enough money to start a new life in China.
 In the event, some of them never went home, but grew old and died in New Zealand.

 From the Chinese Settlement you can walk along the Historic Road to the other end of Arrowtown, where the European miners lived.
 Although their cottages have since been modernised, you can still see the contrast between their living conditions and those of the Chinese.
 The houses were modest, but adequate, and set along a wide, tree-lined, avenue.